flexcompute/tidy3d/docs/source/quickstart.rst

 Once there, to run the full example, select "Run -> Run All Cells".
 Or you can click through the code blocks by pressing the "play" icon.

-You will first be prompted to log in using the email and passord you used for your user account.
+You will first be prompted to log in using the email and password you used for your user account.

 Then the notebook will create a simulation and upload it to our server, where it will run for a few minutes before downloading the results and plotting the field patterns.